rtmigo/prefnotifiers_flutter/README.md

 There are two lines of problem.

-First, this code is asynchronous.
+- This code is asynchronous.
 We cannot use such code directly when building a widget.

-Second, the same data is now represented by two entities: the `currentValue` variable and the real storage.
+- The same data is now represented by two entities: the `currentValue` variable and the real storage.
 Which is conceptually not very wise.